-I can eat well, be a perfect employee, and send out the most objectively perfect newsletter ever and still never accomplish any of those goals.
+You can eat well, be a perfect employee, and send out the most objectively perfect newsletter ever and still never accomplish any of those goals.
 Weight loss can be fickle, the company might have financial troubles, and maybe people just don’t want to hit subscribe.
-My not accomplishing those goals says nothing about me.
+Not accomplishing those goals says nothing about you.

 Instead, I suggested focusing on the actions you can take (the aforementioned diet, good employee, and good newsletter actions).
 That way, even if you don’t complete the ultimate goal, you’ll still be in a pretty great place.

 What You Can Control On Race Day

 A similar thing can happen on race day.

 So many runners focus entirely on a single metric: finish time.

 But your finish time can be a deceptive way to judge ‘success’ or ‘failure.’

 There is so much about race day that you can’t control.

 On race day, maybe there’s a heat wave.
 You could be fighting a touch of a cold you picked up during the taper.
 Maybe that piece of gear or fuel that served you well during training wreaked havoc on race day.